SuperOldSpice/DevOpsFinalProject/readme.md

 <br><br>

 ### Solution
-Creating multibranch pipeline can make developing process much more efficient.
+Creating pipeline can make developing process much more efficient.
 Code will be automatically pulled from the repository, tested and builded in the defined environment

 <img src="screenshots/solution.png" alt="drawing" width="200"/>